-In our study, we address this limitation by employing a gradient-free optimization algorithm (Cobyla), enabling a fair comparison between a Reservoir Computing (RC) and showed model and the Zebiak and Cane (ZC) numerical model.
-Our results indicate that the RC model 's effectively reduces error growth from optimal initial perturbations compared to the ZC model, offering a plausible explanation for its higher predictive skillat long lead times can be attributed to its capacity to limit the growth of initial uncertainties over time, compared to the dynamical Zebiak-Cane (ZC) model.
-It is important to clarify that our study does not aim to analyze the observed ENSO behaviour.
-The objective of our study is only to demonstrate that the RC can mitigate error propagation resulting from initial conditions perturbations more effectively than a classical dynamical numerical model.
+In our study, we address this limitation by employing a gradient-free optimization algorithm (Cobyla), enabling a fair comparison between a Reservoir Computing (RC) model and the Zebiak and Cane (ZC) numerical model.
+Our results indicate that the RC model effectively reduces error growth from optimal initial perturbations compared to the ZC model, offering a plausible explanation for its higher predictive skill.
+It is important to clarify that our study does not aim to analyze the observed

+- 440 ENSO behaviour.
+The the main objective of our study is only to demonstrate that the RC can mitigate error propagation resulting from initial conditions perturbations more effectively than a classical dynamical numerical model.
 Such an analysis and comparison is impossible using real-world observations as we do not know the evolution operator of the real-world system and hence cannot determine the CNOP.
-By focusing on the ZC model data, we analyze the RC model's behavior and learned dynamics within a well defined case.
+By focusing on the ZC modeldata, we analyze the RC model's behavior and learned dynamics within a well defined caseNevertheless, the CNOP framework can still be applied to an RC model trained on actual - 445 observations.
+This approach can be used to precisely assess the potential of the RC model, as well as other machine learning methodologies, to predict the real ENSO system, and to estimate their corresponding predictability limits more accurately.
+Furthermore, assessing whether an RC trained with real observations exhibits similar sensitivity to specific variables as an